isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/lean-process-and-job-redesign-for-construction-sector.md

 ### How you can benefit:

--Enhance business competitiveness and explore new opportunities
+- Enhance business competitiveness and explore new opportunities

-'-Optimise resource allocation and achieve manpower lean operations
+- Optimise resource allocation and achieve manpower lean operations

-'-Improve employee retention and increase employee motivation by enhancing workforce skills and competencies
+- Improve employee retention and increase employee motivation by enhancing workforce skills and competencies

 ---